Orange-OpenSource/hurl/docs/manual/hurl.md

 You can specify time units in the retry interval expression.
 Set Hurl to use a retry interval of 2 seconds with `--retry-interval 2s` or set it to 500 milliseconds with `--retry-interval 500ms`.
 No spaces allowed.

+### --secret <NAME=VALUE> {#secret}

+Define secret value to be redacted from logs and report.
+When defined, secrets can be used as variable everywhere variables are used.

 ### --ssl-no-revoke {#ssl-no-revoke}

 (Windows) This option tells Hurl to disable certificate revocation checks.
 WARNING: this option loosens the SSL security, and by using this flag you ask for exactly that.